Johan Smits takes a deep breath before plunging into the world’s most crowded city, Bangladesh’s capital Dhaka.

 Sensory overload, old-school hotels and a ghost city

 By now I understand that visiting the most densely populated city on the planet is best done in bite-sized chunks.
 My senses are constantly overwhelmed.
 Outside I wear ear plugs against the stupefying noise of traffic and construction, and a face mask which I hope filters out the carcinogenic particles of its chronically polluted air.
-I don’t dare to imagine what the health problems are of the street workers – nearly half a million rickshaws circulate in Dhaka.
+I don’t dare to imagine what the health problems are of the street workers – an estimated one million rickshaws circulate in Dhaka.
 Yet, the resilience of its residents seems close to superhuman.
 Even in the midst of improbable traffic chaos, exhausted rickshaw drivers turn with a smile to have their picture taken while other locals stop me every 50 metres to shake my hand with the inevitable question, “Your country?”

 So, even if you’re on a budget, you would do well to choose a comfortable hotel to re-calibrate after an intense day.
 Hotel 71 – the number a reference to the year (1971) East Pakistan became Bangladesh after a bloody independence war that saw three million people killed – is where I’m staying.
 I chose it because of its strategic location in Old Dhaka.
 It’s a cheap and worn affair but clean and the kind of old school hotel I find disarming: I’m given real, sturdy slippers, a newspaper under the door every morning and whenever I step into the elevator a uniformed liftboy pushes the buttons for me.